meteor-useraccounts/meteor/packages/identity/API.md

 Verifies that `identity` represents the end user that it claims to.
-At a minimum, it verifies that `identity.serviceName`, `identity.id`, and `identity.when` have not been tampered with since `identity` was passed to `Identity.secure`.
+At a minimum, it verifies that `identity.serviceName`, `identity.id`, and `identity.when` have not been tampered with since `identity` was passed to `Identity.sign`.
 If the identity can not be verified, throws `new Meteor.Error('identity-verification-failed')`.

 ### `Identity.validateClientState(func)`